mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 ## IMPLEMENTED FEATURES

+- **Implement a menu** - The game have an initial menu.
+- **Interactive menu** - The menu is interactive, and we can navigate it using the up and down arrows.
 - **Spaceship moves** - The spaceship moves to the left, right, up and down using the respectively arrows.

+## PLANNED FEATURES

+- **Spawn and catch power-ups** - When the game starts, a certain number of power-ups appear in the screen and, we are able to catch them with our spaceship.
+- **Enemies spaceships** - The game will have some enemies that are other spaceships.
 - **Meteors falling** - During the game, we have some meteors falling down the screen.
 - **Hit by a meteor** - If the spaceship has a collision with a meteor the game stops.
-- **Spawn and catch power-ups** - When the game starts, a certain number of power-ups appear in the screen and we are able to catch them with our spaceship.

-## PLANNED FEATURES

-- **Implement a menu** - The game will have the initial menu.
-- **Enemies spaceships** - The game will have some enemies that are other spaceships.
 - **Shots from enemies spaceships** - The enemies spaceships will have guns capable to fire projectile.
 - **Enemies projectiles can kill our spaceship** - If a projectile from an enemy spaceship hit our spaceship we lost.
 - **Spawning power-ups** - If we kill a special enemy spaceship it will drop a power-up that will fall down and if we can catch it, it will upgrade our spaceship.